type0-1/DCU/README.md

 # DCU:

-CA116, CA117 and Project Euler tasks that have been completed.
+My programming solutions for CA116, CA117 and Project Euler.